Common SAP Licensing Pitfalls and How to Avoid Them

 The key point is that ignoring shelfware means paying for value you aren’t receiving – a direct hit to ROI.

 Typical Scenario: A decade ago, an energy company purchased enterprise licenses for SAP BusinessObjects and SAP Supplier Relationship Management (SRM).
-Over time, their analytics team moved to a different BI tool, and the SRM project was shelved, yet the licenses remained on the books.

 These became shelfware – licenses never deployed in production.
 Years later, during a contract renewal, the company realized it had spent millions in support fees for these unused products.